GayangaBandara/gayanga-dev.1/README.md

 The video overlay uses a simple modal that opens an HTML5 `<video>` (controls enabled).
 For YouTube embeds, replace the modal's `<video>` with an iframe and adjust the source accordingly.

+### Video Recommendations

+If you use MP4 demo clips for projects, follow the guidelines in `VIDEO_GUIDELINES.md` (H.264 + AAC, poster images, short looped preview clips for thumbnails and higher-bitrate files for modal playback).

 ## Hero Section Animations

 - The Hero section now includes a smooth, scroll-triggered fade-in (runs once) and a scroll-driven color overlay that transitions toward the About section theme as the user scrolls down.